 That brings so much to mind--Niebuhr, Bacevich, and probably over the years, as I get caught up, much, much more.
 But for the moment it brings to mind the South.
 You can read those lines all kinds of ways.
 I am the son the slaves, and so when I hear that think about the vanity of spreading a net in the sight of birds, I think about what Robert Hayden calls the "deep, immortal, human wish\the timeless will."
 I think about the ultimate vanity and ultimate futility of slavery.

 You could end his life in all manner of ways.
 Kill him, then take his woman as your own.
 Sell him, then take his woman and his daughters as your own.
 Keep him there, and do the same.
-It oversimplifies things to say, their would be no repercussions--but no one could stop you.
+It oversimplifies things to say there would be no repercussions--but no one could stop you.
 In your own eyes, by birth-right, you would be Godkin.
-And even if you were born with no slaves--as Nathan Bedford Forrest was--you could have rights reserved to you, that mortals did not.
+And even if you were born with no slaves--as Nathan Bedford Forrest was--you could have rights reserved to you that mortals did not.

-In Bruce Levine's stellar Confederate Emancipation he discusses the thinking behind Jeff Davis, Patrick Cleburne and Robert E. Lee, when they were considering arming slaves to fight.
-Modern Lost Causers, who mostly see blacks as "black confederates" as jewels in their tainted crowns, see this decision as evidence that the war wasn't about slavery.
-Their right.
+In Bruce Levine's stellar Confederate Emancipation, he discusses the thinking behind Jeff Davis, Patrick Cleburne, and Robert E. Lee, when they were considering arming slaves to fight.
+Modern Lost Causers, who mostly see blacks as "black confederates," as jewels in their tainted crowns, see this decision as evidence that the war wasn't about slavery.
+They're right.
 It was about white supremacy.
 And even as Cleburne is telling Davis to emancipate and arm the slaves, he's also telling him that the South can define what, precisely, "emancipate" means.

 In fact Cleburne, Davis and Lee were progressive white supremacists.
 It's important to say this.
 I think, by our standards, many of the white people we venerate were racists.
 But many of them were not white supremacists, people who believed that their own status was deeply defendant on the subjugation of black people.
 From Levine's book: